Efficiency analysis of double perturbed pairwise comparison matrices: Appendix

-\begin{remark} Formulas (\ref{egysor-1})--(\ref{5x5-5}) are positive. \end{remark} \begin{proof} It is sufficient to prove the positivity of any arbitrary element of each formula, because the Perron--Frobenius theorem then guarantees the positivity for the vectors as well.
-The conclusions of the proofs generally follow from $x_i>0 \ \forall i=1,\dots,n$, $\gamma,\delta>0$ and $\lambda>n\geq 4$ (or $n\geq 5$ in Case 2B).
+\begin{remark} Formulas (\ref{egysor-1})--(\ref{5x5-5}) are positive. \end{remark} \begin{proof} It is suf{\kern0pt}f{\kern0pt}icient to prove the positivity of any arbitrary element of each formula, because the Perron--Frobenius theorem then guarantees the positivity for the vectors as well.
+The conclusions of the proofs generally follow from $x_i>0 \ $for all $i=1,\dots,n$, $\gamma,\delta>0$ and $\lambda>n\geq 4$ (or $n\geq 5$ in Case 2B).
 The proof for each formula follows:

 Formula (\ref{egysor-1}): Positivity is apparent for $w^{EM}_1$.

 Formula (\ref{egysor-2}):

 Formula (\ref{egysor-3}):